What Every Fellow Receives

 Yes, if you meet the eligibility requirements for each.
 However, you may only hold one fellowship at a time.

-Fellowship stipends are intended to support your time commitment.
-If your project requires additional funding for materials or travel, contact us to discuss.
+Currently all fellowships are unpaid.
+If your project requires funding for materials or travel, contact us to discuss.

 Contact us at apply@harvardsikh.org — we’re happy to help you find the right fit.